-The mystery of the Milk Carton Kids - BBC News
+The mystery of the Milk Carton Kids

 Patrick was riding his new red bicycle - a present given to him the previous day - while David was on foot.

-They made their way down a hill and crossed the road to a petrol station, just minutes from their homes.
-There they asked an attendant for a packet of biscuits, who saw them walk away towards Chelmsley Wood Shopping Centre.
+They made their way down a hill and crossed the road to a petrol station, just minutes from their homes, where they asked an attendant for a packet of biscuits.
+The attendant then saw them walk away towards Chelmsley Wood Shopping Centre.

 The time was 00:45 GMT.
 It was the last time they were seen alive.